Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 - Create Empty - Creates an empty entity.
 - Save Scene - Opens a save file dialog window and saves the current scene.
 - Load Scene - Opens a load file dialog window and loads the selected scene.

+### 3.1.4 README Window
+Some scenes may also provide a simple README panel containing relevant information.
 ## 3.2 Hardware Interface
 Due to the project being based on CUDA a compliant device is required to run the simulations (NVidia GPU).
 ## 3.3 Software Interface